csoftdev88/angular-scss/README.md

 ### Server
 `config/environments`
 `routes/index.js`

-### Build process
-All build related settings are located in the following files:
-`Gruntfile.js`
-`build.config.js`

-See The Build System.

 ## prerender.io
 As mobius-web is an angular application, we rely on prerender.io to index pages for search engines.